 Average Tuition Fees in Germany

 You will be surprised to know that it is almost zero if you are lucky enough to find a seat in any public university.
 Yes, the German free tuition system is prevalent here.
-In 2014, a government plan was introduced which had abolished tuition fees for all students enrolled in public universities and the same is applicable for international students as well.
-Nearly zero tuition fee is the main reason for around 380K overseas students choosing Germany as their destination country for higher education.
-Even a few states like Bremen, Saarland, Saxony, Lower Saxony, Thuringia, or Saxony-Anhalt which are not part of this abolishment drive, charge less fees for their university courses.
+In 2014, a government plan was introduced which had abolished tuition fees for all students enrolled in public universities, and the same is applicable for international students as well.
+Nearly zero tuition fee is the main reason for around 380K overseas students choosing Germany as their destination for higher education.
+Even a few states like Bremen, Saarland, Saxony, Lower Saxony, Thuringia, or Saxony-Anhalt, which are not part of this abolishment drive, charge lower fees for their university courses.

-However, you would be required to pay the semester contribution fee that is charged for the student union, public transport and administrative costs.
-But all these are kept minimum, approx. 300 Euro per semester.
-If you are getting enrolled in a private university then it will cost you around 30,000 Euro per year.
-General arts and science courses will cost less while MBA and engineering courses are charged higher.
+However, you would be required to pay the semester contribution fee that is charged for the student union, public transport, and administrative costs.
+But all these are kept minimum, approx. 300 Euros per semester.
+If you are getting enrolled in a private university, then it will cost you around 30,000 Euros per year.
+General arts and science courses will cost less, while MBA and engineering courses are expensive.

-Normal courses for Bachelor or Masters degrees are quite affordable even at private universities.
-Professional courses like the cost of an MBA in Germany, the cost of MS in Germany or medical degrees are expensive.
+Normal courses for Bachelor’s or Masters’s degrees are quite affordable, even at private universities.
+The cost of an MBA in Germany, the cost of MS in Germany, cost of the medical degrees or other professional courses can be on the higher side.
 It also depends upon the university in which a student is getting enrolled.

 Cost of MBA in Germany for Indian Students